-Mr. Leung Man Chiu, Lawrence Mr. Poon Chak Sang, Plato Mr. Ho Chi Sing, Spencer
+Mr. Ho Chi Sing, Spencer

-During the year ended 31 December 2023, the Board at all times met the requirements of the Rules 3.10(1) and (2), and 3.10A of the Listing Rules relating to the appointment of at least three INEDs with at least one of the INED have appropriate professional qualifications or accounting or related financial management expertise.
+During the year ended 31 December 2024, the Board at all times met the requirements of Rules 3.10(1) and (2), and 3.10A of the Listing Rules relating to the appointment of at least three INEDs with at least one of the INED have appropriate professional qualifications or accounting or related financial management expertise.